rangelife/one-second-dash/README.md

 plug in AD Yellow router
-plug LAN from laptop into port 1-4 go into config (http://192.168.1.252, admin/usual) change BOTH Wifi Names to Sweepy New Name, save, apply
+plug LAN from laptop into port 1-4 go into config (http://192.168.1.252, admin/usual) change BOTH Wifi Names to Sweepy New Name, ensure channel 1, save, apply

 unplug.

-[ can probably skip this section plug upstream port into main internet connected router reconnect from laptop via wifi. make sure it can reach through to internet ]
+plug upstream port into main internet connected router reconnect from laptop via wifi. make sure it can reach through to internet [NEEDED!]

 press button til blue flashy light on dash button. connect to Amazon ConfigureMe wifi.

-then run ./setup-dashbutton.py 'Sweepy%20New%20Name' 'blablapasswordshouldntmatter'
+then run ./setup-dashbutton.py 'Sweepy%20New%20Name' 'password matters'

-[ can probably skip this section once product selection appears,
-]
+(NOTE DOWN THE MAC ADDRESS of the dash button spat out here)

-reconnect router, change BOTH Wifi Names back to Sweepy Nothing, save, apply. now unplug it
+reconnect router wired to laptop , change BOTH Wifi Names back to Sweepy Nothing, save, apply. now unplug it

 in this repo, add a line to dash_ssids for the new network name